If you can't find your answer here, then please either email us or find us on Facebook or Twitter - Full details can be found on our contact page.

 Will I need to have a medical check?

-Yes, you will need to have a medical check if you are invited to join the unit.
+Yes, you will need to have a medical check if you are invited to join the Unit.
 This is not as scary as it sounds, and is a straightforward medical examination to ensure you are not suffering from any medical condition which would endanger you or others while at sea.
-This medical is not as stringent as those for the regular Royal Navy and Royal Naval Reserve.
 If you have any worries about your eligibility to join the unit on medical grounds, please do contact us in confidence, and we will try our best to advise and help!

 Will I be paid as a member of the URNU?